-About IZA World of Labor
+About World of Labour

-Political stakeholders in labor markets regularly face the challenge of responding to acute or systemic problems, and identifying new approaches.
+Political stakeholders in labour markets regularly face the challenge of responding to acute or systemic problems, and identifying new approaches.
 Evidence-based, scientific analysis can support and guide the process of identifying, evaluating, and implementing economic policy options.

 Editorial Board